Our American Heritage

-Rodger J. Johnston, Roland’s son-in-law, joined the bank in 1978 after practicing law and establishing several successful businesses.
+Rodger J. Johnston, Roland's son-in-law, joined the bank in 1978 after practicing law and establishing several successful businesses.
 In 1985, the Lee State Bank of Browerville was acquired to become a current branch of the bank.
-As CEO and Chairman, Rodger then orchestrated the expansion and construction of both log bank branches in St. Cloud that elevated it to one of the largest family-owned and operated banks in Minnesota.
-In 1995, the bank was renamed “American Heritage National Bank” to represent its family tradition and commitment to customers.
-Leonard (Len) Wohlman became the bank’s President in 1999 after years of dedicated banking service in the St. Cloud area and continues to serve on the bank’s Board of Directors.
+As CEO, Rodger orchestrated the 1994 expansion and construction of the log bank branches in St. Cloud that elevated it to one of the largest family-owned and operated banks in Minnesota.

-J (Jay) Christopher Johnston, Rodger’s son, joined the bank in 2002 after practicing business and government law in Illinois and Minneapolis.
-Jay is the fourth generation as the great-grandson of H.W.
-Schroeder and continues the heritage of family bank owners dedicated to the local community and its people.
-After leading the bank’s credit and business banking departments, he was made the bank's President and Legal Counsel in 2008.
-With his continued leadership through the Great Recession, Jay became the CEO in 2011 and American Heritage National Bank celebrated its 130th Year Anniversary.
+Jay Johnston, Rodger’s son, joined the bank in 2002 after practicing business and government law in Illinois and Minneapolis.
+He is the fourth generation as the great-grandson of H.W.
+Schroeder and continues the family heritage of bank leaders dedicated to our local communities and their success.
+After leading the bank’s business banking departments, he was made the President in 2008.
+With his continued leadership after the Great Recession, Jay became the CEO and American Heritage Bank celebrated its 130th Year Anniversary in 2011.

 Local Community Memorials

-American Heritage National Bank is proud to honor the heritage of the community and its people.
+American Heritage Bank is proud to honor the heritage of our communities.
 The “Falls of Our Fallen” Memorial on St. Cloud’s east side along Highway 10 is a 2 ½ story high waterfall constructed with 220 tons of granite that circulates up to 1,000 gallons of water per minute.
-The Falls Memorial was designed and developed by Rodger Johnston CEO and dedicated by American Heritage National Bank to our military veterans, law enforcement officers, and fire fighters who have died for their community and country.
+The Falls Memorial was designed and developed by Rodger Johnston CEO and dedicated by American Heritage Bank to our military veterans, law enforcement officers, and fire fighters who have served and sacrificed for their community and country.